Menstrual Cup Dangers

 If you’re using a period cup with an IUD, make sure you break the cup’s seal before you try to remove it.
 You can break the seal by pressing on the rim before you slide out the cup.
 This ensures that your IUD will stay in place.

-Before buying a menstrual cup, make sure the manufacturer recommends using the cup with IUD.
-If you're unsure, email or call them to ask.
+Before buying a menstrual cup online, make sure the manufacturer recommends using the cup with IUD.
+If you’re unsure, email or call them to ask.

 Toxic Shock Syndrome, or TSS, is a serious and sometimes fatal disease caused by staph bacteria.

-TSS is most commonly associated with tampon use.
+TSS is most commonly associated with tampon use, however failing to clean your menstrual cup can also cause TSS.
 Women leave their tampon in for too long and bacteria builds up causing TSS.
-With menstrual cups, you can leave the cup in for up to 12 hours!
+With menstrual cups, you can leave the cup in for up to 12 hours without any dangers.

 Opinions vary as to whether or not you can engage in vaginal sex with your cup inserted.
 Some of the cheaper, more shallow menstrual cups claim that you can have sex with them inserted.
 With DaisyCup, we suggest that you do not have sex with your DaisyCup inserted – not because it’s dangerous, but depending on the length of your partner’s penis, it might be uncomfortable for him if his penis starts poking the stem of your cup.